 Master’s Student in Health Management and Policy, Frederick J. Barten Scholarship

-September 12, 2018, Health Management and Policy, MHSA, Students, Cancer, Chronic disease, Engaged Learning, First Generation Students, Health Care Management, Health Care Policy, Health Disparities, Innovation, Internships, Mentorship, Michigan, Policy, Research, Scholarships, Student Organizations
+September 12, 2018, Health Management and Policy, MHSA, Students, Cancer, Chronic disease, Engaged Learning, First Generation Students, Graduation 2019, Health Care Management, Health Care Policy, Health Disparities, Innovation, Internships, Mentorship, Michigan, Policy, Research, Scholarships, Student Organizations

 I never had a big epiphany where I suddenly understood and loved public health.
 I've instead experienced a series of evolving phases of my life that have helped me slowly develop a vision of a future in which everyone in our community and our nation and our world is healthier.

 The first such phase began when I was diagnosed with a brain tumor at the age of 12.
 I had emergency surgery two days before Christmas.
 It was a complicated tumor, difficult to get to.
 And my doctors explained that I might not walk or have fine motor movements again.
 I had an excellent care team and eventually recovered.
 It gave me a very positive view of just how good our medical system can be.

 We're good at treating the rare tumor.
 We're not good at preventing illness and promoting wellness.